Frequently Asked Questions

 My child has a medical condition; can he or she still come to camp?

 We want your child to have a positive experience at Camp OC, therefore, it is important that we are alerted of any medical condition that may affect your child’s safety at camp.
-If your child suffers from a medical condition or you have other concerns, please contact Camp OC’s Coordinator, Jennifer Daghestani before registration.
-Jennifer Daghestani Phone: 250-762-5445 Ext 4533 or Email: firstname.lastname@example.org
+If your child suffers from a medical condition or you have other concerns, please contact Camp OC’s Coordinator, before registration.
+Call 250-862-5480 or Email: firstname.lastname@example.org

-No, there are no peanuts or peanut products used in our cooking camps.
-However, we cannot guarantee all campers’ lunches will be peanut-free.
-If your child has a peanut allergy, be sure to list it on your child’s medical waiver and advise your child’s instructor on the first day of camp.
+We do our best to accommodate all allergies, however we cannot guarantee your child will be able to eat all he/she creates.
+The skills and concepts of cooking will still be covered.
+It is appreciated if you let us know ahead of time of any allergies, so we can make arrangements. (email@example.com) We cannot guarantee all campers’ lunches will be peanut-free.
+If your child has a peanut allergy (or something else), be sure to list it on your child’s medical waiver and advise your child’s instructor on the first day of camp.